Arrhythmias in Children

 Low blood pressure

-The symptoms of arrhythmias may resemble other medical conditions or heart problems.
+The symptoms of arrhythmias may look like other medical conditions or heart problems.
 Always consult your child's doctor for a diagnosis.

 Click Image to Enlarge